 Essentially, the MPS provides the best possible Judgment sample when mechanical sampling is not available.

 It has already been installed at the following coal/petroleum coke export terminals in the United States:

-- CONSOL Marine Terminal, LLC, Baltimore, MD
+- CONSOL Marine Terminal, Baltimore, MD

 - Kinder Morgan Deepwater Terminal (inbound and outbound), Deer Park, TX

 - Kinder Morgan Pier IX Terminal, Newport News, VA